Royce Lewis Preview, Player Props: Twins vs. Pirates

-On Friday, Royce Lewis (.463 on-base percentage in past 10 games, 83 points above season-long percentage) and the Minnesota Twins face the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
-First pitch is at 8:10 PM ET.
+On Saturday, Royce Lewis (.452 on-base percentage in past 10 games, 71 points above season-long percentage) and the Minnesota Twins play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 7:10 PM ET.

-In his most recent appearance, he strung together three hits (going 3-for-4 with a double and an RBI) against the Tigers.
+He had a one-hit showing in his last game (1-for-4) against the Pirates.

 Royce Lewis Game Info & Props vs. the Pirates